-Before deep-diving into History of Earthquake in Nepal, let us know something about Earthquake.
-Earthquake is instance shaking of the earth's surface.
+Before deep-diving into the History of Earthquake in Nepal, let us know something about Earthquake.
+Earthquake is an instance of shaking of the earth's surface.
 The shaking is caused by movements in Earth’s outermost layer(lithosphere).
 There are four different types of earthquakes:

 But most naturally occurring earthquakes are related to the tectonic nature of the Earth.
 Such earthquakes are called tectonic earthquakes.